 |2 hours of devoted PE + 1 hour others||Up to 2-3 min|

-Many sick people, especially city dwellers, often have less than 20 min of physical exercise per day.
+Many sick people, especially city dwellers, often have less than 20 min of physical activity per day.
 (These 20 minutes include walking within the house, to the car, while shopping, etc.).
-Their body and brain oxygenation is, at best, according to this table, about 18 seconds due to habitual chest breathing, mouth breathing and overbreathing (breathing more than the medical norm at rest).
+Their body and brain oxygenation is, at best, according to the Exercise Chart, about 18 seconds due to habitual chest breathing, mouth breathing and overbreathing (breathing more than the medical norm at rest).

 Having more than 2 hours of daily physical activity is generally sufficient to get or maintain any body-oxygen levels.

-Elderly people often require less physical exercise than suggested by the Table above.
+Elderly people often require less physical exercise than younger people.
 For example, a 60+ or 70+ years old person may require only 1 hour of devoted exercise and 1 hour of walking to get any body oxygenation, provided that there are few, if any, negative effects due to other lifestyle risk factors.

-Teenagers and young people in their 20s and 30s sometimes may require more physical activity to achieve main benefits of physical exercise and the corresponding body O2 numbers shown in the Table.
+Teenagers and young people in their 20s and 30s may require more physical activity than older people in order to achieve certain CP levels.

 Note that it is assumed here that other factors, including breath-work, sleep hygiene, diet, nutritional deficiencies, thermoregulation, daily work, and posture, do not produce negative effects on morning oxygenation.